Syed-Bilal-Haider-Engineer/Multi-inventory-system/README.md

 ## Project Overview

-This project  with Create React App, Node  and incorporates modern technologies to ensure a seamless user experience and robust functionality.
+This project  with Create React App, and Node  and incorporates modern technologies to ensure a seamless user experience and robust functionality.

 ## Frontend